 4.08 Fighting – a significant altercation that involves physical interaction by one or more parties

 4.09 Assault on another person (student, teacher, staff member, visitor, etc.)

-4.10 Threat of battery or battery – the intentional touching or striking of a school Board employee, student, or
+4.10 Threat of battery or battery – the intentional touching or striking of a School System employee, student, or

-anyone else on school Board property during school sponsored activities against his/her will; or the
+anyone else on School System property during school sponsored activities against his/her will; or the

 intentional causing of bodily harm, disability, or permanent disfigurement to a school Board employee,

-student, or anyone else on school Board property or during school sponsored activities; or the use of a deadly
+student, or anyone else on School System property or during school sponsored activities; or the use of a deadly

 4.11 Inciting or participating in major student disorder – leading, encouraging, or assisting in major disruption